translate/makeyfile/README.rst

 	}
     }

-You can also specify shell and pythons paths.
+You can also specify shell and python paths.
 These are appended to ``$PYTHONPATH`` and ``$PATH`` before any scripts or code are run.

 For example if you have some python code in a folder called ``scripts``